The Bestseller She Wrote

 The 'fictional' story of 'The Bestseller She Wrote' finds mention of many real people.
 In some cases, their actual names have been used, and at times, the names have been altered so little that it wouldn't be difficult to guess who is being written about.

 Reading between the lines takes an all-new meaning with such strong hints thrown around.

 Aditya Kapoor gives a lot of contentious and cynical advice about the world of writing.

 Aditya Kapoor says "Half the people, who have an opinion on current Indian authors, haven't even read them."

 I do wonder if it is Aditya Kapoor's thoughts, or Ravi Subramanian's.
-I think as a reader the search for autobiographical touch from author is expected, since the story is about an author.
+I think as a reader the search for autobiographical touch from the author is expected since the story is about an author.

 The writing of 'The Bestseller She Wrote' is easy to read.
-The plot has many, and some very unexpected twists.
-The climax (in keeping with Subramanian's style) is a bit surprise.
+The plot has many and some very unexpected twists.
+The climax (in keeping with Subramanian's style) is a bit surprising.